MathieuAvila/milendall/README.rst

 Other properties:

-- gravity rules, based on objects location, velocity, weight (but does this value has any sense at all ?).
+- gravity rules, based on objects types, location, velocity, weight (but does this value has any sense at all ?).
-- enclosed objects: bonuses, ennemies
+- enclosed objects: bonuses, maluses, help
 - triggers: activable by user to change gates properties

 Portals